kevaleb/marthamadeit/_products/test-product.md

 ---

 The Mama Mya Top is a Lovely Comfortable Top!
-This top is fitted at the bust and flows out towards the waist and hip, making it very flattering and comfortable.&nbsp;
+This top is fitted at the bust and flows out towards the waist and hip, making it very flattering and comfortable.

 The Fabric I have selected is lightweight Rayon Knit.
-This fabric is stretchy, soft, and lightweight (perfect for Spring and Summer)!&nbsp;
+This fabric is stretchy, soft, and lightweight (perfect for Spring and Summer)!

-You may choose any sleeve option below: Short Sleeve, 3/4 Sleeve, or Long Sleeves.&nbsp;
+You may choose any sleeve option below: Short Sleeve, 3/4 Sleeve, or Long Sleeves.

-You may Choose between: Shirt Length and Curved Tunic Length.&nbsp;
+You may Choose between: Shirt Length and Curved Tunic Length.

 ![](/uploads/versions/mya-size-chat---x----628-95x---.png)